SaltaIT/eyp-selinux/README.md

 ## Module Description

-This module is meant to disables SELinux.
-What else anyone would like to do anyway?
+* If SELinux is disabled and you want to switch to permissive or enforcing you are required to reboot the system

 ## Setup